chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /oauth/access_token

    Exchange a request token for a valid access token.

-     This call requires that the request be signed with a valid oauth request token that has previously been authorized.

-     Will return :http:statuscode:`200` with the access token on success, :http:statuscode:`403` if the oauth signature is missing or invalid.

    :shortname: exchange_token
    :accesscontrol: A request signed by a RequestToken.